Gimly-Blockchain/eosio-did-spec/README.md

 See the [EOSIO DID chain method json registry](https://github.com/Gimly-Blockchain/eosio-did-spec/blob/master/eosio-did-chain-registry.json) for examples.

-**QUESTION: What is the "id" property of a service, what should we put?**

 ## 5.1 Example DID Document

 **TODO key type Ed25519VerificationKey and publicKeyBase58 need to be checked.**